siemens/pydcc/README.md

-# Python library for handling digital calibration certificates (DCC)
+# Python library for reading and evaluating digital calibration certificates (DCC)

-Library for handling digital calibration certificates (DCCs) according to the official DCC release [1].
+Library for reading and evaluating digital calibration certificates (DCCs) according to the official DCC version 2.4.0 [1].
+Version 3.0.0 [3] is not supported yet.

+Out of scope: PyDCC is not inteded to modify or generate DCCs.

 ## General Software Information

 This software module is a joint initiative driven by the project [GEMIMEG-II.](https://www.digitale-technologien.de/DT/Navigation/DE/ProgrammeProjekte/AktuelleStrategischeEinzelprojekte/gemimeg2/gemimeg2.html)